Partner Visa

 An onshore partner visa is suitable for those currently living in Australia and are the spouse, de facto partner, or are in a civil registered relationship with an Australian citizen, Australian permanent resident, or eligible New Zealand citizen

-Alternatively, many couples choose to travel to Australian on a visitor visa or another temporary visa to lodge an onshore partner visa application.
+Alternatively, many couples choose to travel to Australian on a visitor visa or another short-term visa to lodge an onshore partner visa application.

 Two years after applying for the 820 visa, the permanent stage of your visa will be processed under visa subclass 801.
 Remember, to meet this next step, you may need to supply additional documents, including relationship evidence, such as sharing a joint bank account or marriage certificate.